-1. Locate the 511/511E toggle switch on the front panel of the Card and move it to the left.
+- 1. Locate the 511/511E toggle switch on the mDSL Rack Card's front panel and move it to the left.
 This activates the V.52 BER test mode and transmits a 511 test pattern into the loop.
-If any errors are present, the local modem's red ER LED will blink sporadically.

-2. If the test indicates no errors are present, move the V.52 toggle switch to the right, activating the 511E test with errors present.
+If any errors are present, the local modem's red ER LED will blink sporadically. - 2.
+If the above test indicates that no errors are present, move the V.52 toggle switch to the right, activating the 511E test with errors present.
 If the test is working properly, the local modem's red ER LED will glow.
-A successful 511E test will confirm that the link is in place, and that the Card's built-in 511 generator and detector are working properly.
+A successful 511E test will confirm that the link is in place, and that the mDSL Rack Card's built-in 511 generator and detector are working properly.

 The V.52 BER tests can be used independently of the Remote Digital Loopback tests.
-This requires two operators: one to initiate and monitor the tests at the local Card, and one to do the same at the remote Card.
-In this case, the test pattern sent by each Card will not be looped back, but will be transmitted down the line to the other Card.
+This requires two operators: (one) to initiate and monitor the tests at the local mDSL Rack Card, and (one) to do the same at the remote mDSL Rack Card.
+In this case, the test pattern sent by each Rack Card will not be looped back, but will be transmitted down the line to the other mDSL Rack Card.